anicetdushime/yelp_clone/README.md

 The following **required** functionality is completed:

-* [ ] Ability to query the Yelp API to get results from a search query
+* [ ] Adjusted UI to resemble more of the Yelp official UI
-* [ ] The search results are displayed in a RecyclerView
+* [ ] The search results are displayed with custom-appearing features

 The following **extensions** are implemented: